PresumablyEd/CAI-4002-Assignment-3/README.md

 [Required: 1 paragraph describing which AI tools you used and for what purpose]

 Example:
-"Used ChatGPT for explaining Eclat algorithm vertical representation and debugging file parsing errors.
-Used GitHub Copilot for generating UI boilerplate code.
-All generated code was reviewed, tested, and adapted for this specific implementation."
+"ChatGPT was used to assist with UI development in Streamlit, debugging session state behavior, adding item deletion features, and generating template code for backend.py.
+All generated code was reviewed, edited, and integrated manually to fit the project requirements"

 #### References

 - Course lecture materials
-- [Algorithm papers or resources consulted]
+- Streamlit documentation
-- [Library documentation links]
+- Pandas documentation